Biostatistics (BIOSTAT)

 Instructor(s): Adam Olshen

 Prerequisite(s): BIOSTAT 208, BIOSTAT 213 & BIOSTAT 209.
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.
-Strongly recommended: EPI 204 & BIOSTAT 202
+Strongly recommended: EPIDEMIOL 204 & BIOSTAT 202

 Restrictions: This course is part of the Training in Clinical Research (TICR) Program and may have space limitations.
 Auditing is not permitted.